morris/lessql/README.md

 - Convention over configuration
 - Work closely to your database: LessQL is not an ORM
 - Does not attempt to analyze the database, instead relies on conventions and minimal user hints
-- Focus on readable source code so forks and extensions are easier to develop
+- Clean, readable source code so forks and extensions are easy to develop
 - Fully tested with MySQL and SQLite3
 - MIT license